Keep Up With McLean!

 A McLean team took home the top prize in the 2017 Partners Connected Health Innovation Challenge for their proposal to translate a highly effective addiction treatment into a platform for mobile phones and other devices.

-The winning app, Integrated Support Now, is a digital adaptation of an evidence-based treatment for people suffering from co-occurring substance use and mood disorders.
+The winning app, Integrated Support Now, is a digital adaptation of an evidence-based treatment for people struggling with co-occurring substance use and mood disorders.
 The treatment, integrated group therapy (IGT), was developed by Center Chief Roger D. Weiss, MD, who is a member of the winning team.
 The platform will translate IGT to a digital format.

 “We were thrilled to win the challenge,” said Cronin.
 “It will be exciting to see this idea become a reality.
 We know that IGT works in person and hope that the digital platform will make this treatment accessible to many more people.”